IoshuaCastillejos/Projects/README.md

 ## I’m interested in
   - Using Data Analysis to improve the application behavior, and improve performance.
   - Interpreting data with the creation of great data visualizations that communicate insights.
-    I´m skilled using Tableu and Power BI.
+    I´m skilled using Tableau and Power BI.

 # [Project 1: ](https://public.tableau.com/app/profile/ioshua/viz/shared/42QYWQ7RP)
 Tableau - Create a map of Conviniences stores called OXXO in the City of Cancun using the data from the National Statistical Directory of Economic Units (DENUE).